pubnub/pubnub-mcp-server/resources/sdk_docs/dart_publish-and-subscribe.md

 ```

-##### Unsubscribing from all channels

-Unsubscribing from all channels resets the last-received timetoken.
+Note: Unsubscribing from all channels resets the last-received timetoken.

 #### Subscribing to multiple channels

-Use Multiplexing to subscribe to more than one channel.

-##### Alternative subscription methods

-You can also use Wildcard Subscribe and Channel Groups (requires Stream Controller add-on enabled on your keyset in the Admin Portal).
+Multiplexing allows subscribing to multiple channels.
+Also see Wildcard Subscribe and Channel Groups (requires Stream Controller add-on enabled on your keyset).

 ```
 `1var subscription = pubnub.subscribe(channels: {'my_channel', 'channel1'});